LoRA Provides Differential Privacy by Design via Random Sketching: Conclusion

 \section{Conclusion}

-In this study, we uncovered a close similarity between the dynamics of low-rank adaptation and \DPSGD.
-We showed that low-rank adaptation secretly injects random noise into the batch gradients w.r.t the adapter parameters non-uniformly.
-By quantifying the variance of this noise, we showed that the rank of adaptation controls the amount of injected noise.
-By bounding the distance between the injected noise distribution and pure Gaussian noise with the same variance, we demonstrated that the dynamics of low-rank adaptation closely imitates that of \DPSGD.
-Backed with these theoretical results, we showed with our experimental results that low-rank adaptation indeed provides robustness against membership privacy attacks to the fine-tuning data.
-Compared to \DPSGD, it has a less adverse effect on the utility of the fine-tuned model and a smaller run time.
-This suggests that low-rank adaptation can effectively balance utility of the fine-tuned model and its robustness to privacy attacks.
+In this study, we uncovered a new finding about the dynamics of low-rank adaptation with \LoRA.
+We showed that \LoRA secretly injects random noise into the batch gradients w.r.t. \emph{adapters} non-uniformly.
+By quantifying the variance of this noise, we showed that the rank of adaptation controls the amount of injected noise: the smaller the rank, the larger the magnitude of the injected noise.
+We also showed that this randomization mechanism can be looked at as a random sketching process that sketches batch gradients w.r.t. \emph{adapters} with a Gaussian matrix during fine-tuning time.
+This observation enabled us to prove that \LoRA, with frozen $\{\mathbf{A}_\ell\}$ component matrices, provides \DP \emph{by design}.
+We also showed experimentally that low-rank adaptation indeed provides robustness against membership inference attacks (\MIA) to fine-tuning data.
+The rank of adaptation can effectively balance utility of the fine-tuned model and its robustness to privacy attacks.